-Travel insurance is designed to provide our pilgrims with pertinent insurance information to assure they have travel, life, and medical coverage while journeying abroad.
-As many insurance plans do not cover international travel, a reasonably priced fee is charged.
+Travel protection is designed to provide our pilgrims with pertinent insurance information to assure they have travel, life, and medical coverage while journeying abroad.
+As many travel protection plans do not cover international travel, a reasonably priced fee is charged.

 Travelers who pay the insurance premium should take the pamphlet (mailed to you) on their journey.
 Valid for legal U.S. and Canadian citizens/residents.